Expansion of the National Rugby League

 The National Rugby League is the top level rugby league competition in Australia and New Zealand.
 It was formed in 1998 after the merger of the Australian Super League and the Australian Rugby League.
 Inaugurally containing 20 teams, rationalisation reduced this number to 14 by 2000.

 The competition expanded back to 16 teams in 2007 and 17 teams in 2023, and will expand to 18 teams in 2027 and 19 teams in 2028.

-Debate regarding the expansion of the competition to 20 teams is ongoing.